XRPLF/xrpl-dev-portal/content/references/protocol/index.md

 metadata:
   indexPage: true
 eyebrow_text: Features and Rules
+seo:
-blurb: Features and rules of the XRP Ledger protocol, regardless of how you access it.
+    description: Features and rules of the XRP Ledger protocol, regardless of how you access it.
 ---
 # XRP Ledger Protocol Reference